Carlosstorari/DOMagic/README.md

-# ODMagic
+# DOMagic
-ODMagic is designed to assist in organizing Magic deck cards, with its primary purpose being the exploration and study of components and architectures for Android development.
+DOMagic is designed to assist in organizing Magic deck cards, with its primary purpose being the exploration and study of components and architectures for Android development.

 <img src="/assets/deck_screen.png" width="240" /> <img src="/assets/search_screen.png" width="240" /> <img src="/assets/deck_detail_screen.png" width="240" />